Scifabric/mnemosyne/README.md

-PyBossa-links: a micro service to save bookmarks as PyBossa tasks
+Mnemosyne: a micro service to save bookmarks as PyBossa tasks
 =================================================================

 This micro-service is a very simple Flask application that allows you to save